 And our SDN controller is basically an Open Daylight deployment.
-And a special version of the open daylight controller, as the sdn controller which has been augmented with a lot of orchestration tools and extensions, which support different types of devices.
-That allows us to actually, as I mentioned earlier, slice the network, the private network in one location in one domain, and allow you to actually define types of connectivity VLANs, you know, the level of slices that you want to create in a single domain and software environment.
+And a special version of the open daylight controller, as the sdn controller, has been augmented with a lot of orchestration tools and extensions, which support different types of devices.
+That allows us to actually, as I mentioned earlier, slice the network, the private network in one location in one domain, and allow you actually to define types of connectivity VLANs, you know, the level of slices that you want to create in a single domain and software environment.

-The NetOS Rapide is the deployable version of that, it is basically a box that will actually bring it to a factory and provide you with this capability.
+The NetOS Rapide is the deployable version of that; it is basically a box that will actually bring it to a factory and provide you with this capability.
 It’s a pop-up network if you like that actually provide you this kind of control and slicing capability.
 Our network splicer or NetSplicer is all about splicing, the different domains.

 Beyond Industry 4.0, what other use cases you are supporting via 5G Network Slicing & Splicing?